tnedr/cognitive-memory-core/docs/SETUP.md

 2. **E2E tests**: Require Docker services running
    - Skip with: `SKIP_DOCKER_TESTS=1 pytest tests/test_e2e.py`

-## Using OpenAI Embeddings (Recommended)
+## Using OpenAI Embeddings (Required)

-For high-quality semantic search, use OpenAI embeddings instead of local models.
-This avoids dependency conflicts and provides LLM-grade semantic understanding.
+OpenAI embeddings are **required** for semantic search.
+The system uses OpenAI's `text-embedding-3-small` model for high-quality, LLM-grade semantic understanding.
+There are no fallbacks - the system will fail clearly if OpenAI is not configured.

 ### Setup